hiveot/hub.capnp/docs/use-cases.md

 ## Analysis & Aggregation

+1. IPCam snapshot with augmented info such as temperature, history, ..
-1. Wallpaper combines multiple IPCam snapshots into a screen background.
+2. Wallpaper combines multiple IPCam snapshots into a screen background.
-2. Security camera motion detection
+3. Security camera motion detection
-3. Image identification using ML
+4. Image identification using ML
-4. Voice command recognition using ML
+5. Voice command recognition using ML
-5. Security analysis using motion detection and IP cameras
+6. Security analysis using motion detection and IP cameras

 ## Notifications Outputs